moizalicious/siddhi-json-structs/README.md

     ]
 }
 ```
-**Note that if a stream is an inner stream, then it's attributes cannot be defined.
+**Note that if a stream is an inner stream, then it's attributes cannot be defined and it cannot have any annotations.
 Have to handle this in another way.**

 ## Table Definition